-The Distributed Senseing Systmes Group at CSIRO’s Data61 has developed Bleat as a capability in low power sensing combined with low power bluetooth indoor localisation.
+The Distributed Sensing Systmes Group at CSIRO’s Data61 has developed BLEAT as a capability in low power sensing combined with low power Bluetooth indoor localisation.

 This capability is applicable to our small wireless sensing devices as well as smart phones.
 Once we had the indoor localisation capability ported to smart phones, we set about designing a CSIRO Site App, that uses Bleat, for delivering real time indoor location information to assist safety and productivity for staff, contractors and visitors on CSIRO sites.